Engineering · Physics · Geometry

 Framework AvailableA torque-routing and resonance-aware control architecture for spacecraft and autonomous systems.

-Demo AvailablePhysics & AI Research — Oct 2025
+Publication AvailablePhysics & Differential Geometry — Oct 2025

 A structured reference of field-theory, geometry and symbolic analogs developed as part of the Twist-Compression research program.
 View Document